meetsuthar27/play-power/README.md

 ## 🧠 Levels Overview

+Our game follows a structured **[1, 2, 3, 4 → 5]** format:

+- The first **four levels** are interactive, hands-on problem-solving challenges.
+- The **fifth level** serves as a lightweight **checkpoint quiz**, reinforcing what the player has learned in an engaging, non-intimidating way.

+This structure maintains a balanced rhythm between exploration and reflection — allowing learners to grasp physics concepts through gameplay and then test their understanding.

+Each level explores a different domain of physics, showcasing the educational breadth of the format.
+The prototype is intentionally limited to **five levels** to ensure quality, polish, and depth — with each supported by high-quality assets, storytelling, and meaningful interaction.

+### 🔍 Level Breakdown

 | Level | Title                       | Physics Concept                          |
 | ----- | --------------------------- | ---------------------------------------- |
 | 1     | Magnetic Circuits & Compass | Electromagnetism, Magnetic Fields        |